If you’re a highly sensitive person (HSP), you might know what it’s like to live with some level of anxiety.

-For me, and I noticed many others around me, the key to relieving anxiety in the moment is helping others.
+For me — and for many others around me, I’ve noticed — the key to relieving anxiety in the moment is helping others.

 Think about that for a second.

 Think about how you feel when you do something for someone out of the goodness of your heart.
-If you are a highly sensitive person, you are likely a caregiver and love taking care of others.
+If you’re a highly sensitive person, you’re likely a caregiver who loves helping others.
 Whether you work in a caregiver career or simply love to take care of your significant other, family, friends and kids, notice how you feel when you are helping out.

 This can be a fine line, though.
 You don’t want to become so selfless and focused on others that you forget to take care of yourself.
 You absolutely have to put yourself first to thrive as a highly sensitive person and meet your own needs.
 If you are constantly helping others, saying yes to everything and taking care of everyone but yourself, anxiety will still creep in.

 Join the HSP revolution.
 One email, every Friday.
 Posts that heal, transform, and make you feel understood.
 Subscribe here.

 But when you’re taking good care of yourself and also focused on loving and caring for the people around you, anxious feelings tend to disappear.
 This is especially helpful in moments when you first start to notice you are feeling anxious.

 I’ve noticed when I have enough time to take care of my own needs and spend the rest of my time caring for my friends and helping others, my anxiety is super minimal and even non-existent, even in stressful times.